My Dogs Got Into a Fight — Here's How We Got Our Pack Back

 - 3 min read

-...but if you know me, you know that all my kids have 4 paws which means it wasn't an argument but a dog fight.
+...but if you know me, you know that all my kids have 4 paws which means it wasn't an argument.
+It was a dog fight.

 All I remember was yelling no, off and stop.
 The fight was broken up, and everyone was okay except for me.

-So, I called the trainer, the breeder, the handler and anyone else that I knew in the dog world.
-The common response was it does happen, it is scary and you're not a bad pet parent.
+So, I called the trainer, the breeder, the handler and everyone I knew in the dog world.
+The common response was: it does happen, it is scary and you're not a bad pet parent.

-That all may be true, but I needed help.
+That may all be true.
+But I needed more than reassurance.
+I needed help.

-We were on the verge of a simultaneous conversion of events:
+Looking back, we were on the verge of a perfect storm.

 I have always had a harmonious pack before things suddenly changed that day.